Data transfer to the doctor using GDT

 12=JHASDF23

-Days specifies the period as described above.
+"Tage" specifies the time range as described above.

 Back to Help and "FAQ - Frequently Asked Questions"